 Note that any filtered $R$-module can be canonically completed, and we will always implicitly assume this has been done.
 A filtered $\Li$ algebra $V$ is {\em complete} if the underlying $R$-module is complete.
 Filtered $\Li$ algebras have better functoriality properties, for example Maurer--Cartan elements can be pushed forward (see \S\ref{subsec:MC_theory} below).
 Any filtered $\Li$ algebra can be canonically completed by completing the $R$-module $V$ and extending the $\Li$ operations, and we will also assume this has been done.
 Moreover, from now on in filtered settings we take all tensor products and direct sums to be completed, although we suppress this from the notation.
 For example, for $V$ a filtered $\Li$ algebra, $\ovl{S}(sV)$ will denote the naive reduced symmetric tensor algebra of $sV$, but completed with respect to the natural filtration-induced topology.

-In this paper, all of the filtered $\Li$ algebras we encountered from symplectic geometry will be defined over $\Lamo$, such that the underlying $\Lamo$-module $V$ is torsion-free.
+In this paper, all of the filtered $\Li$ algebras we encounter from symplectic geometry will be defined over $\Lamo$, such that the underlying $\Lamo$-module $V$ is torsion-free.
 In this case, the filtration on $V$ is actually redundant, as it is uniquely determined by $\calF_{\geq a}V = T^a\cdot V$ for $a \geq 0$ and $\calF_{\geq a}V = V$ for $a < 0$.
 From now on we will always assume the filtration is of this form and will therefore typically omit the qualifier ``filtered'', unless we wish to emphasis the presence of filtrations.

-\begin{remark} One can also define $\Li$ algebras with {\em increasing} filtrations in an analogous way.
-In the context of exact symplectic manifolds, the invariants we consider can also be defined as $\Li$ algebras over $\K$ with increasing filtrations (c.f. the introduction).
-In turn these naturally induce the structure of an $\Li$ algebra over $\Lamo$ by tensoring with $\Lamo$ and using the increasing filtration to determine the Novikov exponents.
-We note that this process amounts to a loss of information, since only relative information about the initial increasing filtration is retained, but this will not matter for our purposes. \end{remark}
+\begin{remark} One defines $\Li$ algebras with {\em increasing} filtrations in an analogous way.
+In the context of exact symplectic manifolds, the invariants we consider can also be defined as $\Li$ algebras over $\K$ with increasing filtrations, where $\calF_{\leq a}V$ roughly corresponds to the span of (words of) Reeb orbits with (total) action at most $a$ (c.f. \S\ref{sec:intro}).
+By contrast, we will see in \S\ref{sec:RSFT} that working with decreasing filtrations over the Novikov ring as above remembers only {\em differences} between actions.
+Despite this apparent loss of information, the latter will suffice to define symplectic capacities, and is more effective when discussing e.g. nonexact symplectic manifolds or Maurer--Cartan theory. \end{remark}